annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 4. ### **Conclusions**

     📚 Compared to **Jira** and **Confluence**, **MadCap Flare**’s technical documentation seems more advanced and better organized.
-It might be due to the fact that, from what I have learned so far, **MadCap Flare** is a tool developed specifically for technical writers.😄 The main change I would consider would be adding resources in other languages: it would certainly help techwriters who do not work with English.
+It might be due to the fact that, from what I have learned so far, **MadCap Flare** is a tool developed specifically for technical writers.😄 The main change I would consider would be adding resources in other languages: it would certainly help techwriters who are non-native speakers of English.